OgoAde/MaxMin-Manufacturing-/README.md

 3. **Data Modeling**
-- Established relationships between tables using star schema for efficient reporting.
+- Established relationships between tables using snowflake schema for efficient reporting.

 - Created calculated columns and measures in DAX to derive insights such as total rejected products, proportions by machine type, and monthly trends.<br><br>